SAFEtoolbox/SAFEtoolbox.github.io/Documentation.md

 system modelling, Earth-Science Reviews, 149, 1-18.](https://www.sciencedirect.com/science/article/pii/S0012825218300990) <br>
 This paper could be a useful starting point to explore the type of questions GSA can address, and why using GSA in the first place

-A set of **interactive Jupyter Notebooks** for a more playful introduction to the benefits of using GSA (the notebooks can be run from the browser):
+A set of interactive Jupyter Notebooks for a more playful introduction to the benefits of using GSA (the notebooks can be run from the browser):
 * [Using GSA to enhance model-informed decisions: application example to a flu model](https://mybinder.org/v2/gh/SAFEtoolbox/Miscellaneous/HEAD?urlpath=Introductory_Notebooks/GSA_flu_model.ipynb)
 * [Using GSA to identify the most influential model parameters: application to a hydrological model](https://mybinder.org/v2/gh/SAFEtoolbox/Miscellaneous/HEAD?urlpath=Introductory_Notebooks/GSA_hydrological_model.ipynb)
 * [Using GSA to find the key controls of a system: an ecological model example](https://mybinder.org/v2/gh/SAFEtoolbox/Miscellaneous/HEAD?urlpath=Introductory_Notebooks/GSA_predator_prey_model.ipynb)

-A discussion about the connection between **GSA and model evaluation** particularly for impacts assessment under change: <br>
+A discussion about the connection between GSA and model evaluation particularly for impacts assessment under change: <br>
 [Wagener, T., Reinecke R., Pianosi, F. (2022) On the evaluation of climate change impact models, WIREs Climate Change, 13(3), e772](https://wires.onlinelibrary.wiley.com/doi/full/10.1002/wcc.772)

-#### How to do GSA
+**Support in setting up a GSA**

 A general introduction to the working principles of Global Sensitivity Analysis and how to make key set-up choices (how to choose the GSA method, the sampling strategy,